PMD Technologies: Products

-After initially focusing on industrial applications, PMD Technologies began to spread their application areas into other fields, including the automotive sector, consumer electronics, gaming, security & surveillance, medical technology and live sciences.
+After initially focusing on industrial applications, PMD Technologies began to spread its application areas into other fields, including the automotive sector, consumer electronics, gaming, security & surveillance, medical technology and live sciences.

 In 2013 PMD Technologies cooperated with Infineon Technologies to produce 3-D image sensor chips for touchless gesture recognition.

 PMD sensors are used in the exteroceptive sensor suite of NASA's robot Valkyrie.

 The autonomous humanoid robot Justin by the German Aerospace Center (DLR) is equipped with PMD-sensors.

 A collaboration between PMD and Infineon Technologies resulted in a 3D iToF technology which was used in the Magic Leap 2.

-In 2023 PMD and Infineon Technologies launched the IRS2976C, a ToF VGA sensor, which was the first sensor to be located under the display and to pass Googles Class 3 Face ID certification.
+In 2023 PMD and Infineon Technologies launched the IRS2976C, a ToF VGA sensor, which was the first sensor to be located under the display and to pass Google's Class 3 Face ID certification.